CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

     // database operations ..
 }
 ```
-Quarkus is compatible with Spring Data JPA APIs, but I simply love the direct interaction with `EntityManager`.
+Quarkus is compatible with Spring Data JPA APIs, the reason of using `EntityManager` is that I simply love the direct interaction with it.

+For production, we will use a standalone persistence service in our deployment environment.
+So I came up with a Kubernetes [manifest](https://github.com/CynicDog/archeio/blob/master/postgresql_kubernetes.yml) configuration for Postgres service to deploy on our target engine.

+### Oauth2 Implementation in Vertx and RESTful services in JAX-RS

 - **Configuration Injection**: Managing application settings